cchaglund/visreg-test/README.md

 >🚧 The dockerized variant is still in development.

+Features:

-- You will be able to run visreg-test in both the container and locally - one doesn't exclude the other
+- You will be able to run visreg-test in both the container and locally - one doesn't exclude the other.
-- You can use the same flags as you would normally
+- You can use the same flags as you would normally.
-- You only need to write your tests once, and they will work in both environments
+- You only need to write your tests once, and they will work in both environments.
-- The package.json is used by both environments, but each will have its own node_modules directory
+- The package.json is used by both environments, but each will have its own node_modules directory.
-- If you install/remove a package the container will detect this and update its node_modules directory accordingly
+- If you install/remove a package the container will detect this and update its node_modules directory accordingly.

+Limitations:

-*Currently only electron browser is supported in the container*
+- Only Electron browser is (currently) supported in the container.

-For the time being you will still need to have the package installed locally, because currently the diffs cannot be assessed in the container, so you will need to run `npx visreg-test -a` manually after the container has exited.
-The reason for this is that the container cannot open the image preview app on the host machine (this will be handled by a web app in the future).

-There are two other benefits to having it installed locally, however - to run lab mode (in the Cypress GUI) and to get code completion and type checking in your IDE.
+- Assessment with image previews will (currently) not work in the container - this must be triggered locally with `npx visreg-test -a` manually after the container has exited (web app coming soon).
+- Cannot run lab mode in the container.
+- Currently you have to install the container via the npm package, so you need to have it installed.
+In the future, potentially the container could be hosted on Docker Hub, and you could run it with a single command, e.g. `docker run visreg-test`.
+However, there are benefits to having a local install of the package, such as lab mode and typescript support in your IDE.

 ## Pre-requisites

-You will need to have docker installed on your machine.
+- Docker installed on your machine.

-The docker container is created by the npm package, so you don't need to worry about creating it yourself.
-The first time you run the container, it will be built automatically.

-If you have been using an older directory configuration you will need to place all of your test suite directories into a directory called `suites` in the root of your project.
+- If you are coming from < v3.0.0 you will need to place all of your test suite directories into a [directory called "suites"](#folder-structure) in the root of your project.

+>The first time you run the container the image will be built automatically.

 ## Running the container